-If the underwriters exercise in full their option to purchase adjusted net tangible book value per share after this offering will increase to \$ per share, representing an immediate increase in pro forma as adjusted net tangible book value to existing stockholders of \$ per share and an immediate decrease of dilution of \$ per share to new investors participating in this offering.
+If the underwriters exercise in full their option to purchase 450,000 additional shares of our common stock in this offering, the pro forma as adjusted net tangible book value per share after this offering will increase to \$3.29 per share, representing an immediate increase in pro forma as adjusted net tangible book value to existing stockholders of \$3.40 per share and an immediate decrease of dilution of \$6.71 per share to new investors participating in this offering.

-The following table summarizes, on a pro forma as adjusted basis as of June 30, 2015, the number of shares purchased or to be purchased from us, the total consideration paid or to be paid to us, and the average price per share paid or to be paid to us by existing stockholders and investors participating in this offering at the initial public offering price of \$ per share, before deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-As the table below shows, investors participating in this offering will pay an average price per share substantially higher than our existing stockholders paid.
+The following table summarizes, on a pro forma as adjusted basis as of March 31, 2016, the number of shares purchased or to be purchased from us, the total consideration paid or to be paid to us, and the average price per share paid or to be paid to us by existing stockholders and investors participating in this offering at the initial public offering price of \$10.00 per share, before deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+As the table below shows, investors participating in this offering will pay an average price per share substantially higher than our existing stockholders paid before this offering.